Retrieval-based Knowledge Augmented Vision Language Pre-training: Methods

-\paragraph{Masked Language Modeling (MLM).} MLM is a common pretraining task used for language models.
+MLM is a common pre-training task used for language models.
 Following the strategy of REALM \cite{guu2020retrieval}, we use Span Masking Modeling to focus on the span $s$ that may require world knowledge to predict the masked tokens.
 Let $\widehat{T}$ denote a masked text, and $p^{msk}(I, \widehat{T}, E)$ denote the model’s predicted probability for a masked token.
 We adopt the strategy of \cite{li2022blip}, which minimizes a cross-entropy loss:

 where $y^{msk}$ is a one-hot vocabulary distribution where the ground-truth token has a probability of 1.